bogomirov/glx-dock-bluebird-theme/README.md

 Once installed by completing the step above, the Bluebird Glx-Dock theme can be upgraded by executing the following statements in Terminal:

-1. Switch to the folder where the Bluebird Glx-Dock is installed:
+a) Switch to the folder where the Bluebird Glx-Dock theme is installed:
 ```
   cd ~/.config/cairo-dock/themes/Bluebird
 ```
-2. Upgrade the theme with the latest changes from the GitGub repo:
+b) Upgrade the theme with the latest changes from the GitGub repo:
 ```
   git pull origin master
 ```